- Three nights' hotel accommodation in Ulaanbaatar City.

 We also suggest you enroll US government's SMART program to get updated about the travel conditions of the countries you are traveling.

 - A completed trip registration form with authorization of $300 per person on land is requested at the time of booking of the trip.
-We also request a passport copy.
+We also require a passport copy.

 - When it's time to purchase the in-tour airfares, we will request you the second part payment.

 - Balance payment is due 90 days before the departure.
-Balance payment by credit card attracts 3.5% fee.
-Payment made within 90 days prior to the trip date is accepted by cashier's check or wire transfer only.
+Balance payment by credit card attracts a 3.5% fee.
+Payment made within 90 days before the trip date is accepted by cashier's check or wire transfer only.

 Cancellation and refund

-Notice of cancellation and refund request must be received in written form.90 days prior departure: Administrative fee US$ 150 per person.
+We must receive the notice of cancellation and refund request in written form.
+Ninety days prior departure: Administrative fee US$ 150 per person.

-While we plan and do our best that your trip goes smoothly as planned but there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It's also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High's tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+While we plan and do our best that your trip goes as planned, but there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
+Far & High's tour cost does not cover any of these expenses or losses.
+We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.